Tonkpils/guides/source/localizable/applications/services.md

 An [`Ember.Service`][1] is a long-lived Ember object that can be made available in different parts of your application.
+Once loaded, a service will persist until the application exits, such as when performing a page reload.

 [1]: http://emberjs.com/api/classes/Ember.Service.html